Case File · San Bernardino County, California

 CDFW's desert tortoise habitat maps are publicly available.
 The project site's proximity to designated habitat was identifiable before application — triggering biological assessment was a foreseeable outcome.

-Anti-Resort Community Sentiment Pre-Dated Filing
+Anti-Resort Community Posture Pre-Dated Filing

 Dark Sky and Water Ordinance Context